 Be job oriented

 Renewable energy is not a simple notion.
 It includes branches with apple and orange technologies.
-For example, wind and solar power, water or biomass energy.
+For example, wind and solar power, hydropower or biomass energy.
 To gain benefits from your education in future, it is important to understand and define what excites you the most, where you have already some knowledge or experience.
 It is important to invest a good portion of time and to search for the information that helps to draw a clear picture of where will you find yourself after the graduation.

 What is more to your liking, green building or energy efficiency?
 Do you classify yourself as a project manager, a field engineer or a production designer?
 Determining your sphere of interests should be your first step towards a degree, so get yourself involved in the world of renewable power and start receiving the related news.
 Professional organizations (like IRENA), specialized literature (like International Policy Digest) and communities of those, already in the profession (like The Renewable Energy Hub) are at your disposal.

 Considering your sphere of interests, the next step would be to make a list of already obtained education and knowledge.
 Do you have any renewable energy certificates?
 Have you participated in the projects with renewable energy grants or do you have an experience in any other initiatives?
 Your aim is to obtain the new skills.
 Repeating the already learned things might be useful but not in the domain that changes quicker than issued manuals.

 Thus, if you have a bachelor’s degree in the field, closely related to the domain you want to jump in, a set of certifications or training might be a good starting point.
 Say, civil engineers can pass the Green Associate Exam.
 It would be more efficient than to apply for a renewable energy bachelor’s degree.